How, Where and What to Sell

 You get virtually nothing for selling your items but they are fast in the sense that you take your items in, they give you an offer and if you accept it, you get paid instantly.

-Personally, I avoid it as they have to make a profit themselves so offer you an extremely low amount/
+They have to make a profit themselves so offer you an extremely low amount.

 However, the exception is places that allow you to do it on consignment and therefore you can make more.

-Don’t pawn your stuff though, only sell it.
+Don’t pawn your stuff, only sell it.
 Pawning it creates a terrible cycle of debt.

 8. Email